Overview

 So why is one approach recommended over the other?
 Whenever you are working with state,

-it is much easier to isolate state for a single entity (a Figure
+it is much easier to isolate state for a single entity (a Figure, Axes, etc.)

 that can be interfaced with using methods attached to that object.